Economy of Egypt: Textiles and clothing

-The textile industry is a key component of Egypt’s economy, accounting for approximately 12% of the country's export earnings and 3.4% of its gross national product as of 2023.
+Textiles are one of the larger parts of Egypt's economy, accounting for approximately 12% of the country's export earnings as of 2023.
 It employs around 2.5 million people and includes one of the largest and most productive cotton and textile clusters in Africa.
 The entire production process, from cotton cultivation to finished garments, occurs domestically, with cotton comprising roughly 75% of natural fibre use.
 Egypt is internationally known for its extra-long staple cotton varieties, particularly Giza cotton, derived from Gossypium barbadense.

-Egypt's apparel market was valued at approximately $17.04 billion in 2023, with women’s apparel comprising the largest segment at $7.58 billion.
-The market is projected to grow at an annual rate of 5.53% through 2028.
-Between 2014 and 2021, 6,740 textile companies were established, with issued capital totaling EGP 10.5 billion.
+Between 2014 and 2021, 6,740 textile companies were established.
 Over 450 of these were established between 2016 and 2019 with foreign investment.
 The public sector accounts for 50% of spinning, 60% of knitting, and 60% of weaving, while the private sector dominates garment manufacturing with a 90% share.

-Mahalla El Kobra serves as the center of Egypt’s textile production and is home to the state-owned Misr Spinning and Weaving Company, which owns one of the largest spinning and weaving factories in the world.
+Mahalla El Kobra serves as the center of Egypt's textile production and is home to the state-owned Misr Spinning and Weaving Company, which owns one of the largest spinning and weaving factories in the world.
 The sector includes approximately 6,500 textile-only factories among 85,000 establishments.
-Between 2011 and 2020, Egypt experienced a compound annual growth rate of 12% in textile exports.
 Major export destinations include the European Union, Asia, the Middle East, and Africa, with products such as denim, cotton yarns, and non-woven fabrics.